Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 | RESTART_WARN_TEXT    | A customizable message that will be sent to the users when a restart is pending.                                                       |

 ### DCS/Hook Configuration
 The DCS World integration is done via a Hook.
-This is being installed automatically.
+They are being installed automatically into your configured DCS servers.

 ### Sanitization
 DCSServerBot sanitizes your MissionScripting environment.
 That means, it changes entries in {DCS_INSTALLATION}\Scripts\MissionScripting.lua.